signalogic/SigDL/README.md

 <a name="AccelerationFlowDiagram"></a>
 ## Acceleration Flow Diagram

 Below is a flow diagram showing deep learning model acceleration.
 Like model compression above, the process is multi-iterative with multiple test points.
-In this case, the focus is on accelerating model training, for example reducing training time to a day or several hours or possibly less.
+In this case, the focus is on accelerating model training, for example reducing training time to a day or several hours, or possibly less.
 When combined with model compression, the primary objective is to map continuous integration and continuous deployment (CICD) onto available server resources (i.e. public cloud and/or private servers) and embedded targets (i.e. IoT and Edge products).

 &nbsp;<br/>